 We personally guarantee the robustness our conversion software.
 That's simply something you never hear these days.
 How can we do this?
 Because our software simply works.
 Statistics apply to the robustness of Okino software: it is in use by so many people, for so long, that each year the odds of errors occuring in specific modules reduces down to zero.
 Even if errors are encountered, we will often have them fixed and returned to customers within a day or less on average.

 We are well known for dealing one-on-one with each and every customer.
-We don't walk out the door at 5pm.
-We personally know thousands of our customers by first name, email address and company background -- those visiting the Okino booth at Siggraph each year know this from first hand experience.
+We don't walk out the door at 5pm -- our typical work day runs between 16 and 18 hours, covering all world-wide time zones in real time.
+We personally know many tens thousands of our customers by first name, email address and company background.

 We have sold our software to so many companies that we have become knowlegable in all of the most common answers and problems dealing with 3D data translation.
 Our customers can 'tap' our knowledgebase simply by sending a quick email to email@example.com at any time.

 We provide quick support for our software direct from the main management team and senior developers, and not from online forums or untrained front-line tech support people.
 You will always get a very informed answer on your first or second email to Okino.